Statistical Significance of Clustering using Soft Thresholding: Methodology

 \end{theorem}

-Note that TCI is a population version of the cluster index which can help us to learn some insights about the behavior of cluster index in the population sense.
 Theorem \ref{thm3} tells us that the optimal TCI is only determined by two quantities, the largest eigenvalue $\lambda_1$ and the total sum of eigenvalues $\sum_{i=1}^d\lambda_i$.
-In practice, different methods give different estimations of these two quantities, and thus in turn lead to different influences on the SigClust $p$-values.
+In practice, different eigenvalue estimation methods give quite different estimates of these two quantities, which in turn leads to quite different SigClust performances.

 For the sample covariance estimation method, the estimated $\lambda_1$ is typically larger (i.e. biased upwards) than the true value, in HDLSS situations.
 Since the sum of the sample eigenvalues is a consistent estimate of the total variation, i.e. the denominator of (\ref{tci}), it follows that the resulting estimate of TCI will generally be smaller (biased downwards) than the true TCI in that case, giving a larger $p$-value and thus a conservative result.